RAT Entry Functions#

 [1 x 1] struct

 Diagnostic output information from a DREAM run.
-The fields are allChains, outlierChains, runtime, iteration, modelOutput, AR, R_stat, and CR
+The fields are allChains, outlierChains, runtime, iteration, modelOutput, AR, R_stat, and CR.

 nestedSamplerOutput